tesler-platform/tesler-doc/tesler-doc-db/src/main/resources/db/migration/liquibase/data/latest/widgets/features/built-in-actions.md

-# Basic Operation
+# Built-in Actions

-Basic operations include creating, updating, and deleting records
+Basic actions include creating, updating, and deleting records

 ## When to use
 - When you need to create new entry